Blazify/blazex/README.md

 # Known bugs

 - Unusual behaviour in windows
-- In `VarAccessNode`, regardless of what SymbolTable it came from it always sets to the nearest one
+- In Methods you can't access the class properties

 # Project Tree